venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/siebelclientfactory-class-in-the-siebel-adapter.md

 manager: "anneta"
 ---
 # SiebelClientFactory class in the Siebel adapter
-An ADO.NET client accesses the [!INCLUDE[adoprovidersiebelshort](../../includes/adoprovidersiebelshort-md.md)] using generic ADO.NET classes and interfaces.
-To enable this feature, the [!INCLUDE[adoprovidersiebelshort](../../includes/adoprovidersiebelshort-md.md)] inherits the **System.Data.Common.DbProviderFactory** class.
+An ADO.NET client accesses the [!INCLUDE [adoprovidersiebelshort](../../includes/adoprovidersiebelshort-md.md)] using generic ADO.NET classes and interfaces.
+To enable this feature, the [!INCLUDE [adoprovidersiebelshort](../../includes/adoprovidersiebelshort-md.md)] inherits the <strong>System.Data.Common.DbProviderFactory</strong> class.
 The client program consumes the client as follows:

 ```